guaix-ucm/pyemir/doc/reference/index.rst

    is not organized, and several aspects of PyEmir are not yet covered sufficient detail.

-.. module:: emir
+.. module:: emirdrp

 .. toctree::
    :maxdepth: 2

+   core
+   datamodel
    recipes
-   dataproducts
+   products
    instrument
-   simulation
+   processing
+   requirements
+   preprocess
+   decorators

 Indices and tables